Ovarian cancer: Platinum-sensitive or platinum-resistant

 Novel agents are being developed to inhibit the development of new blood vessels (angiogenesis) for women with ovarian cancer who develop resistance to chemotherapy drugs.
-As of 2011 only preliminary results are available.
+As of 2023 there would appear to be a role for these treatments but due to the additional treatment burden and cost of maintenance treatments the risk versus benefits require careful consideration.

 Novocure sponsored a phase-2 trial proving efficacy of tumor treating fields in recurrent platinum-resistant ovarian carcinoma, in conjunction with weekly paclitaxel chemotherapy.

 Radiation therapy

 Dysgerminomas are most effectively treated with radiation, though this can cause infertility and is being phased out in favor of chemotherapy.
 Radiation therapy does not improve survival in people with well-differentiated tumors.

 In stage 1c and 2 cancers, radiation therapy is used after surgery if there is the possibility of residual disease in the pelvis but the abdomen is cancer-free.
 Radiotherapy can also be used in palliative care of advanced cancers.
 A typical course of radiotherapy for ovarian cancer is 5 days a week for 3–4 weeks.

 Common side effects of radiotherapy include diarrhea, constipation, and frequent urination.
+Radiotherapy late effects (and occurrence rates) include osteonecrosis (8-20%), bladder ulceration (<3%), vaginal stenosis (>2.5%) and irreversible lumbosacral plexopathy.